openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 compress(dest: ArrayBuffer, source: ArrayBuffer, sourceLen?: number): Promise&lt;ZipOutputInfo&gt;

-Compresses the source buffer to the target buffer and uses a promise to asynchronously return the result.
-On success, the result status and the total size of the destination buffer are returned.
+Compresses the source buffer to the destination buffer.
+This API uses a promise to return the result.
+The result state and total size of the destination buffer are returned upon a success.

 **Atomic service API**: This API can be used in atomic services since API version 12.